DirectoryTree/LdapRecord-Docs/laravel/v3/auth/restricting-login.md

 > Make sure you run `php artisan config:clear` if you are caching your configuration files.

-Now when you attempt to sign in to your application, you will only be able to sign in with a user who has already been imported into your local applications database.
+Now when you attempt to sign in to your application, you will only be able to sign in with a user who has already been imported into your local application's database.